RIBA: Practice in the UK Short Course

-It will give an introduction to all aspects of working as an Architect in the UK, from: appointments and setting fees; working with sub consultants and the wider design team; understanding the constraints around the construction industry including planning; appointing contractors and the different contractual options; and managing Health & Safety and risk.
+It will give an introduction to all aspects of working as an Architect in the UK, from appointments and setting fees; working with sub-consultants and the wider design team; understanding the constraints around the construction industry including planning; appointing contractors and the different contractual options; and managing health and safety and risk.
 It will also contain sessions on professionalism, the roles of the ARB and RIBA and an introduction to British law.

-The course covers much the same ground as RIBA Part 3 course, but will not lead to accreditation as an Architect, it is designed for people who have already qualified in the European Economic Area and who have a qualification covered by the Professional Qualifications Directive (2005/36/EC).
+The course covers much the same ground as RIBA Part 3 course, but will not lead to accreditation as an architect.
+It is designed for people who have already qualified in the European Economic Area and who have a qualification covered by the Professional Qualifications Directive (2005/36/EC).
 For more details on qualification equivalence, contact the ARB.
-For the accredited RIBA 3, Examination in Professional Practice, see here.
+For the accredited RIBA 3, Examination in Professional Practice, please see the course page.

 This course is different from the Part 3 course in that:

-- You do not need to have done RIBA Part II to do the course
+- you do not need to have done RIBA Part 2 to do the course

-To view the RIBA Visiting Board Report from January 2012 click here.
+You can read the RIBA Visiting Board Report from January 2012 for our architecture courses.